 Every two years, the United Nations makes projections for future population growth.
-Its latest median projection is a population of 9.7bn in 2050 and 10.9bn in 2100.
+Its latest medium projection - the most likely scenario - is a population of 9.7bn in 2050 and 10.4bn in 2100.
 Because many factors affect population growth, it makes a range of projections depending on different assumptions.
-Within its 95% certainty range, the difference in population in 2100 from the highest to lowest projection is almost 4bn people - more than half the population we have today.
+Within its 95% certainty range, the difference in population in 2100 from the highest to lowest projection is 3.5bn people - almost half the population we have today.

-The second graph above shows the UN's projected population if, on average, every other family had one fewer child or one more child than in the median projection ('minus half a child' or 'plus half a child' per family).
+The dotted lines on the graph above shows the UN's projected population if, on average, every other family had one fewer child or one more child than in the median projection ('low fertility and "high fertility" scenarios).

 This shows the enormous difference in total numbers that arise from just very small variations in family size.
 If we can achieve that modest reduction in number of children born, we will have more than 3bn people fewer by 2100 - a lower population than we have today.

 Our Population Explorer is an interactive online tool providing insights onto population growth and its impacts on nature, climate change and our demand for the Earth's resources.
 You can investigate different areas, explore solutions and interact with the graphics to find out more.
 Check it out!

 Rapid population growth and its causes continue to pose a major impediment to achieving the Sustainable Development Goals, in particular eradicating hunger and poverty, achieving gender equality, and improving health and education.
 Poverty is also a significant driver and predictor of populaton growth.
 Total population in the UN's designated Least Developed Countries is projected to rise from just over 1bn in 2020 to 1.76bn in 2050.